 - Organize your items on the prepped surface to see what arrangement you like best.
-This is how I chose to arrange my items on the chevron background.
-(Do this obviously before you put your display in the frame…)
+This is how I chose to arrange my items in my baby shadow box on the chevron background.
+(Do this obviously before you put it back in your shadow box frame…)

 - Begin attaching.

 - I used cute push pins to attach my clothing items.
 I went through the item and my chevron fabric to secure them.

 - I used double sided tape or rolled packing tape to attach my paper items.